 Important Note On Chair Placement And Challenging

 Private instruction is extremely valuable, and highly encouraged.
-I cannot give students theindividual attention they need and deserve.
+I cannot give students the individual attention they need and deserve.
 You can contact a local music store, or see names posted on our classroom bulletin board.
 We have also worked out a special program with music students at Leigh High School who have had private instructors.
 Some high school students have agreed to tutor Union Middle School students at a rate of $15.00 for a 30-minute lesson, once a week.
 See Mr. Kay for names and phone numbers of these students.
-Professional private teachers charge between $25.00-$45.00 per 30 minute lesson.
+Professional private teachers charge between, $40.00-$60.00 per 30 minute lesson.

 Green travel shirt.
-This shirt will belong to the student and will be used in some, less formal performances, as well as in travel situations such as the Disneyland Trip,.
+This shirt will belong to the student and will be used in some, less formal performances, as well as in travel situations such as during certain times for the Spring Trip.

 Because your student is enrolled in a performing group, all members are expected and required to participate in all performances.
 Performances are tests that cannot be made up.
 Illness or family tragedies are the only legitimate excuses.
 Please arrange your schedules around the following dates.
 Please review and sign the last page to confirm that you and your student have reviewed and agree with these music class rules and procedures and that you will be able to attend all of the performances listed.